firefox35/konnect/README.md

     Result:

-        Due to time constraints the result is that the button returns you to the introdution screen but you can still play the game again.
+        Due to time constraints the result is that the button returns you to the introduction screen but you can still play the game again.

 Test 12